How To Grow Opuntia Subulata | Eve’s Pin | Austrocylindropuntia Subulata

 Learn about the Eastern Prickly Pear – Opuntia Humifusa

-Opuntia Subulata Cristata is best propagated through cuttings during the spring when plants are growing.
+Subulata and Opuntia Subulata Cristata are best propagated through cuttings during the spring when plants grow.
 Take a cutting from the base of the plant and allow it to dry for a few days.

 Once the cutting dries, place the shoots in individual pots filled with a cactus mix.